Buzzsaw080/Meowmer/README.md

 then install the dependencies
 	- run in terminal "pip install discord.py"

+then put the bot token into token.txt (make sure there is nothing else)

 then run python main.py in this folder in terminals

 ur all good!!!!!!!!!!!!!!!!!